-If you are looking for a simple circuit for test continuity of wires and long conductors, this circuit is the one which you can try and might fulfill your requirement.
+If you are looking for a simple circuit for test continuity of wires and long conductors, the explained 4 circuits are the ones which you can try and might fulfill your requirement.

 What is a Continuity Tester

 A continuity tester is a device which is used for identifying the correct continuity of a particular conductor in question.
 Or in other words the device may be used for tracing faults or breaks in a particular conductor or a wire.

 The device is actually a simple LED and a cell circuit, where the LED is made to switch by passing the cell voltage to the LED via the conductor in question.

 If the conductor is not broken, the cell voltage circulates through it and reaches the LED to complete the circuit and in the course illuminates the LED, providing the relevant information.

 If the conductor is open internally, the cell voltage is unable to complete the circuit and the LED remains shut OFF, indicating the fault.